Is Keto Good for Gut Health? Here’s What to Know

 Gastroesophageal reflux disease (GERD) is a condition in which potent stomach acid is refluxed into the delicate lining of the esophagus.
 Frequent and ongoing irritation can cause many side effects of GERD, including tooth decay, esophagitis, Barrett's esophagus, and esophageal cancer.

-Stress can either cause digestive processes to slow down or become heightened.
-This can subsequently cause constipation or bowel urgency related to the respective digestive response.
-Furthermore, dealing with such issues can increase stress and only exacerbate digestive consequences.
+• Managing stress, as stress can either cause digestive processes to slow down or become heightened.
+Changes in these processes can cause constipation or bowel urgency related to the respective digestive response.

-All-in-all, following a ketogenic diet can be safe.
-But going keto is similar to all diets, as their success vastly depends if they can adhere to long-term.
-And critics of keto suggest following the diet requires strict adherence.
+Overall, following a ketogenic diet can be safe though going keto is similar to all diets - their success vastly depends if they can be followed long-term.
+Critics of keto suggest following the diet requires strict adherence.
 There really is no sort of forgiveness, as straying from the eating pattern can reverse the metabolic pathway of ketosis.

-Unlike the ketogenic that requires strict guidelines, bistroMD offers flexibility to best fit your health goals and lifestyle.
-Utilizing fresh ingredients, each meal is nutritionally adequate to meet the body's needs for optimized health.
-Low-carb meal options are available, too.
+Unlike the ketogenic diet that requires strict guidelines, bistroMD's Keto Flex program offers flexibility to best fit your health goals and lifestyle!
+Utilizing fresh ingredients, each meal is nutritionally adequate to optimize gut and overall health.

 BistroMD offers a custom menu and over 200 nutritious and delicious recipes.
 So truly, feeling deprived is out of the question with so many flavorful food options!